ActivityWatch/docs/src/api-python.rst

 aw_transform
 ------------

-The aw_transform package contains transforms used in the query language.
+The :py:mod:`aw_transform` package contains transforms used in the query language.

 .. note:: Their function signatures and return types may deviate from how the transforms are actually implemented in the query language.
 For more details, see `aw_query.functions`